kekyo/MarkTheRipper/README.md

 It may not make sense to override `generated`, but just know that MarkTheRipper does not treat metadata dictionary definitions specially.

 You may be wondering what the default values of `lang`, `layout` and `timezone` are.
-Metadata dictionaries can be placed in `resources/metadata.json`, which is the base definition for site generation.
+Metadata dictionaries can be placed in `metadata.json`, which is the base definition for site generation.
 (It does not have to be there.
-In fact, it is not present in the minimum/sidebar samples.)
+In fact, it is not present in the minimum samples.)
 For example, the following definition:

 ```json